-Consideration of whether or not to transform FICOM into a self-funded Crown agency should address questions about the adequacy of the Commission's resources under its current financial model; and whether it is making targeted, efficient use of its existing resources.
+Consideration of whether or not to transform FICOM into a self-funded Crown agency should also address questions about the adequacy of the Commission's resources under its current financial model; and whether it is making targeted, efficient use of its existing resources.
 A self-funded regulatory authority, by definition, imposes a significant financial burden upon industry participants and licensees; and it should not be assumed that new independence and an updated mandate for FICOM necessarily mean that its resources must increase.
 We believe that addressing issues related to the adequacy and the optimization of FICOM's financial resources should be part-and-parcel of the decision-making related to its becoming a self-funded Crown agency.

 Recommendation #3: The Commission will appoint the CEO and statutory decision-makers of FICOM.

-We support this recommendation, as giving the Commission the power to appoint FICOM's CEO and statutory decision-makers will enhance its independence and reputation in the business community, and support its effectiveness.
+We support this recommendation, as giving the Commission the power to appoint its own CEO and statutory decision-makers of will enhance the independence, industry reputation, and effectiveness of FICOM.